hsuwanying/hsuwanying/README.md

 ### A little about me: Career transition from fashion retailing to data science
 For the past ten years, I’ve excelled in customer experience in different business sectors mainly in fashion retailing.
 With a growing interest in data analytics, I decided to take a master's degree focusing on the application of Data Science in early 2020.
 In 2022, I started a position as a data analyst at MarketVision AG.

-### 🔭 About the projects
+### 🔭 About this Github
-Due to confidential resons,  I only added three projects.
+Due to confidential resons,  I only added three projects at the momment.
 In these selected works, I documented how I use business framework, essential programming packages, visualization tools, ML models to solve business problems.

 ### 🔧 Tech skills I have
   - Python: Data Analysis and data engineering techniques such as ETL / ELT.